-Frost protection ensures that boilers fitted in garages or lofts, don’t freeze up.
+The model’s frost thermostat ensures that boilers fitted in garages or lofts don’t freeze up.
 That means zero downtime, and no expensive call-out charges to get a boiler engineer to come and fix your appliance.

-Baxi’s boiler prices are typically up there with the more expensive, being a premium brand.
+Baxi’s boiler prices are typically up there with the more expensive brands.

-The price of the Duo Tec 28kw sits at around £830 at time of writing, and that’s actually quite cheap.
+At the time of writing, the price of the Baxi Duo Tec 28kW sits at around £830, excluding costs associated with boiler installation.
+And that’s actually quite cheap.

-Most would probably compare this with something like the Worcester 30i, which sits at around £1,000, and the Ideal Logic Plus 30kw, which is priced around £800.
+Most would probably compare this with something like the Worcester 30i, which costs around £1,000 without installation, and the Ideal Logic Plus 30kW, which is priced around £800.

-So, in terms of cost, it’s competitive in relation to other boiler brand’s offerings.
+So, in terms of cost, the Baxi Duo Tec 28kW is competitive in relation to other boiler brand’s offerings.